 What does mercury do to the body?

 Mercury and its compounds affect the central and peripheral nervous system as well as the kidneys.
-It can cause kidney failure, tremors, insomnia, memory loss, neuromuscular effects, headaches, and cognitive and motor dysfunction.
-Mercury poisoning has also been associated with its decline intelligences.
+It can cause kidney failure, tremors, insomnia, loss s, neuromuscular effects, headaches and cognitive and motor dysfunction.
+Mercury poisoning has also been associated with its decline s.
 Symptoms of poisoning include muscle weakness, poor coordination, and numbness in the hands and feet.

 So yes, you can touch mercury with your bare hands, but that doesn't mean you should.